Tzur Shezaf

 He headed an NGO by the name of Yafo Yefat Yamim who worked on rebuilding and recovering the old city of Jaffa - protecting the old harbor and its fishermen from privatizing, reclaiming the sea shore that was destroyed by the government and developing human and physical features of the city.

 He is a leading writer and his books, novels and travel, deals with the shrinking Israeli open space, effecting nature and humans.

-His latest books are: Daash, A Journey to Deveil's Doorstep 2016, a journalistic travel book based on more than 25 years of traveling in the Middle East including covering the Arab Spring and the wars in Iraq and Syria.
-In contrast, his latest book is The Devil from the Sataf, a book of Israeli legends collected and invented.
+His latest books are: 'The Adventurers', A novel,Da'ash, A Journey to Devil's Doorstep 2016, a journalistic travel book based on more than 25 years of traveling in the Middle East including covering the Arab Spring and the wars in Iraq and Syria.
+In contrast, one of his latest book is The Devil from the Sataf, a book of Israeli legends collected and invented.
 Both books became best sellers.